 5. Apply for required zoning certificate and operational permit

-The process of company formation in Honduras requires both a zoning certificate and an operational permit to be acquired.
-The former will establish the location of the business activities, confirming that it is permitted to undertake such activities in that location, while the latter will demonstrate the company’s permission to undertake those activities.
+The process of company formation in Honduras requires acquiring both a zoning certificate and an operational permit.
+The former will establish the location of the business activities, confirming that it is permitted to operate in that location, while the latter will confirm that the company is permitted to undertake particular activities.

 6. Register with local authorities to complete company formation in Honduras

-Your company will have to be registered for taxes with the Ministry of Finance’s Revenue Administration Service (SAR), as well as with the Social Security Institute (IHSS), the professional training institute (INFOP) and the Social Housing Fund (FOSOVI).
+To complete the company formation process, your company will have to be registered with the Ministry of Finance’s Revenue Administration Service (SAR), the Social Security Institute (IHSS), the professional training institute (INFOP) and the Social Housing Fund (FOSOVI).
 Contributions to the IHSS total 5% of each employee’s salary, while the INFOP and FOSOVI receive 1% and 1.5% respectively.

 At Biz Latin Hub, our multilingual team of company formation specialists is equipped to help you quickly enter the Honduran market and take advantage of the business opportunities available.
-With our complete portfolio of back office support options, including legal, accounting, hiring, and commercial representation services, we can be your single point of contact for entering and doing business in Honduras, or any of the other 17 countries in Latin America and the Caribbean where we operate.
+With our complete portfolio of back office support options, including legal, accounting, hiring, and commercial representation services, we can be your single point of contact for forming a business in Honduras, or any of the other 17 countries in Latin America and the Caribbean where we operate.

 Reach to us now for personalized assistance or a free quote.